ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 * Use {{site.data.keyword.cloud}} [Virtual Private Endpoints](/docs/vpc?topic=vpc-about-vpe) (VPE) for VPC to connect to supported {{site.data.keyword.cloud_notm}} services from your VPC network by using the IP addresses of your choosing, which are allocated from a subnet within your VPC.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service or service instance basis.

 * Use IBM Cloud [flow Logs](/docs/vpc?topic=vpc-flow-logs) on the VPC to monitor the traffic that reaches your instances.

+* [Enable secure access](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#secure-access-ui) to the instance metadata service.
+When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP secure protocol (HTTPS).

 ## Manage security and compliance with VPC Infrastructure Services
 {: #imd-compliance}